 Meet the new DBS Superleggera, Aston Martin’s newest flagship, and its long-awaited return to the rarified super GT category.
-Revealed at an event in London this evening, the new DBS Superleggera replaces the Vanquish S, and turns everything we’ve already seen in the DB11 up to 12.
+Revealed at an event in London in autumn 2018, the new DBS Superleggera replaces the Vanquish S, and turns everything we’ve already seen in the DB11 up to 12.

 Read our guide to the 2018 Goodwood Festival of Speed here

 The Aston V12 engine

 While the new DBS Superleggera is certainly a looker, Aston Martin believes it owes much of its character to the 12 cylinders under the bonnet – the lump is set far back under the hood in fact, in a near front-mid position.
 In order to keep the handling sweet, and weight distribution on the money, the Superleggera’s powerplant has been shifted as far back as possible.